-In CBO's projections, average initial scheduled benefits for retired workers increase over time, even after adjusting for inflation.
-For example, initial benefits are larger, on average, for people born in the 1990s (who turn 65 beginning in 2055) than for older beneficiaries.
+In CBO's projections, average initial scheduled benefits for retired workers increase over time, after adjusting to remove the effects of inflation.
+For example, initial benefits are larger, on average, for people born in the 1990s (who turn 65 beginning in 2055) than for earlier cohorts.